 My friend and fellow tour guide, Martin de Lewandowicz, helps me with all this history.

-Rick: So why here on this desolate North coast of Wales would Edward build such an incredible castle?
+Rick: So, why here, on this desolate windy north coast of Wales, would Edward build such an incredible castle?

-Martin: Edward had to conquer Wales and once he started to move West, he did John Wayne did many years later...he moved West, he built forts, in the forts he put soldiers, the garrison of soldiers was safe, nobody else was safe, therefore the fort controls the area.
-It's how any castle worked
+Martin: Edward had to conquer Wales, and once he started to move west, he did what John Wayne did many years later: He moved west, he built forts, in the forts he put soldiers, the garrison of soldiers are safe, nobody else is safe, and therefore the fort controls the area.
+It's how any castle worked.

-Rick: So it was an English toehold with an angry insurgency all around
+Rick: So, it was an English toehold here with an angry insurgency all around.

-And you can re-live a medieval moment or two by watching a metal thumping reenactment.
+You can re-live a medieval moment or two by watching a metal-thumping reenactment.

 Martin: Ah, poetry's huge.
-It's a manly thing to recite your recently composed poem to your workmates on a Monday morning
+It is a manly thing to recite your recently composed poem to your workmates in work on a Monday morning.

 Rick: So why is the Welsh language so important to you?

-Martin: Rick I don't think you can conceive of Wales without the Welsh language.
-The words to explain only exist in Welsh (speaks Welsh)
+Martin: Rick, I don't think you can even conceive of Wales without the Welsh language.
+By that I mean the words to explain Wales only exist in Welsh.
+[Speaks Welsh]

 Rick: What's that?

-Taking advantage of the mobility our rental car provides, we're enjoying a Bed and Breakfast immersed in the lush Welsh country side.
-The breakfast is as good as any fancy hotel, the rooms come with elegant old four posters beds, the lounge is just right for making friends from around the world, and the pristine setting is ideal for testing the reflexes of the family's sheep dogs.
+Taking advantage of the mobility our rental car provides, we're enjoying a bed & breakfast immersed in the lush Welsh country side.
+The breakfast is as good as [at] any fancy hotel, the rooms come with elegant old four-poster beds, the lounge is just right for making friends from around the world, and the pristine setting is ideal for testing the reflexes of the family's sheepdogs.

 And every once in a while, that means in for a good haircut.

-Here, the mechanical loom reads a pattern to weave a fine design.
-And if all that hard work stokes your need for a warm and wearable souvenir — that's part of the mill visit as well.
+Here, the mechanical loom reads a pattern to weave an intricate design.
+And if all that hard work stokes your need for a warm and wearable souvenir, that's part of the mill visit as well.

-For some heavier industry, we're visiting Blaenau Ffestiniog the quintessential Welsh slate-mining town.
-The shops seem to have changed little since the mines stopped being profitable in the 1960s.
-Long rows of humble homes, nicknamed "two-up and two-down" for their tiny rooms, feel empty as the town's population today is half what it was in its slate mining heyday.
+For some heavier industry, we're visiting Blaenau Ffestiniog, the quintessential Welsh slate-mining town.
+The shops seem to have changed little since the mines stopped being profitable back in the 1960s.
+Long rows of humble homes, nicknamed "two-up and two-down" for their tiny rooms, feel empty as the town's population today is half what it was in its slate-mining heyday.

 Guide: Down here, we're about 300 feet underground.
-On the deep mine you can go down to 450 feet, but the mine itself is about 1500 feet deep.
-Working hours would be from about 6.00 in the morning to 6.00 at night, half an hour break for lunch and they'd work for 6 days a week with Sundays being the only days off.
-They'd have 3 days holidays every year, they were usually Christmas day, Good Friday, and Thanksgiving Day, and they were taken without pay.
+On the deep mines, though, you can go down to 450 feet, but the mine itself is over 1,500 feet deep.
+Working hours would be from 6:00 in the morning till 6:00 at night, half an hour break for the lunch, and they'd work for six days a week with Sundays being the only days off.
+They'd have three days holidays every year: They were usually Christmas day, Good Friday, and Thanksgiving Day, and they were taken without pay.

 Our tour finishes with a slate-splitting demonstration.

-Guide: Now to try and cut the slate down he'd try and cut the block in half every time.
-Slate splitting is still done the same way today as it was 150 years ago, it's still done by hand.
-They've tried to invent machines to do it, but at the moment nothing can beat man doing the job.
+Guide: Now to try and cut the slate down he would try and cut the block down in half every time.
+Slate splitting is still done the same way today as it was 150 years ago; it's still done by hand.
+They've tried to invent machines to do this work, but at the moment nothing can beat man in doing the job.